The University of Tulsa Women’s and Gender Studies Program’s

-The TU Women’s and Gender Studies Program is accepting nominations for the 10th annual Linda J. Lacey Award for Mentoring Excellence.
-Our definition of a mentor is someone who advises, shares knowledge, supports and encourages, gives specific feedback, collaborates, helps create opportunities, and empowers others.
-We encourage nominations from students, faculty, and staff.
-The nominee can also be any student, faculty or staff member at TU.
-Note that past awardees of the Mentoring Excellence Award become ineligible (the Award can be won only once) as is the Director of the Women’s and Gender Studies Governing Board.
+The TU Women’s and Gender Studies Program is accepting nominations for the 11th annual Linda J. Lacey Award for Mentoring Excellence.
+Our definition of a mentor is someone who empowers others, helps create opportunities, collaborates, supports, encourages, advises, shares knowledge, and gives specific feedback.
+We encourage nominations from TU students, staff, and faculty.
+The nominee can be any student, staff member, or faculty member at TU, or a community member.
+Note that past awardees of the Mentoring Excellence Award are ineligible (the Award can be won only once), as are the Director or Co-Directors of the Women’s and Gender Studies Governing Board.
+The award includes inscription on a plaque and $500 and will be presented at the WGS spring reception.

 2007–Rev. Nancy Eggen, United Campus Ministries